barumau/pandunia/english/baca_kanun.md

 7. Numerals
 8. Adjectives

 The following example shows how the scope affects the final position of words in the tree hierarchy.
-For example, although **i** is in general higher than **koz**, here its scope is only to connect **yusef** and **sara**. **Koz** is at the top, because it connects the two sub-phrases.
+For example, although **i** is in general higher than **koz**, here its scope is only to connect **yusef** and **sara**. **Ze koz de** is at the top, because it connects the two sub-phrases.

-    yusef i sara vol darsa pandunia koz ta e bon dunia baca.
+    yusef i sara vol darsa pandunia ze koz de ta e bon dunia baca.

-                         koz
+                         ze koz de
                ┌──────────┴──────────┐
               vol                    e
           ┌────┴──────┐           ┌──┴──┐